 - If the position states a closing date, wait a week after the deadline before you follow up to give the company a chance to process the resumes they’ve received and begin scheduling interviews.

 - If no closing date is stated, wait a week after you apply before you follow up.
 You may only be able to speak with a receptionist, or possibly an assistant, but strive to make a good impression, ask questions and, if appropriate, request assistance or advice.

 - If the listing states “no calls,” follow the rules and don’t call.

 - Never resend the same resume and cover letter multiple times for the same position.
 Only resend if requested by the employer.

 - Stay upbeat and positive in all interactions.

-You may not hear back from every employer, but try not to take it personally.
-If you’ve followed up three times with no response, move on with your job search.
+You may not hear back from every employer but try not to take it personally.
+If you’ve followed up two times with no response, move on with your job search.
 The company may have filled the position internally, lost funding for the position, decided not to hire at this time, found a more qualified candidate or stalled hiring for another reason.

 When an employer contacts you in response to your resume, the first step may be a phone interview.
 They may request you complete tests or provide additional information before they schedule you for an in-person interview.
 Review the following articles to help you prep for your interview: